Lake-effect snow paralyzes parts of western, northern NY

 The weather service also warned of accumulations of 2 feet (0.6 meters) or more of snow in northern New York on the eastern edge of Lake Ontario, and in parts of northern Michigan through Sunday.
 Parts of Pennsylvania also were seeing accumulations of lake-effect snow.

 Buffalo has experience with dramatic lake-effect snowstorms, few worse than the one that struck in November of 2014.
-That epic storm dumped seven feet of snow on some communities over three days, collapsing roofs and trapping motorists in more than 100 vehicles on a lakeside stretch of the New York State Thruway.
+That epic storm dumped 7 feet (2 meters) of snow on some communities over three days, collapsing roofs and trapping motorists in more than 100 vehicles on a lakeside stretch of the New York State Thruway.

+Registered nurse Mary Ann Murphy recalled trudging on foot to Mercy Hospital, her husband, Steve, at her side in the 2014 storm.
+The memory made both especially glad she was able to drive to work Friday, despite roughly 2 feet of snow.

+“I just kind of gunned it down the street in my little SUV,” said Murphy, who lives about a mile from the hospital.
+“I was just thrilled I didn’t have to walk.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.